nolanconnor17/learn-github/README.md

 # learn-github
-This is for learning Github
+This is for getting started with Github.
+Happy Learning!